No. 18 Stanford Blanks Bears, 3-0

 "The differences to me tonight are that we're a pretty young team between our freshmen and even for the sophomores because of the lack of a developmental season last spring," said the Donna Fong Director of Field Hockey Shellie Onstead.
 "Getting them to stay in the process and making little changes as we go, we're developing pretty quickly in this abbreviated season.
 We're just still working on opportunities to convert in the circle."

-Cato Knipping made seven saves, giving her a combined 15 saves in two matches against Stanford this season after posting a career-high eight stops in last Tuesday's meeting in Berkeley.
+Cato Knipping posted a career high in saves for the second straight match, notching 12 on Sunday.
+This gives her a combined 20 saves in two matches against Stanford this season after posting a previous career-high eight stops in last Tuesday's meeting in Berkeley.

 Maddie Cleat paced the Bears with four shots, one on goal.
 Brynn Zorilla and Rachel Buttinger each took two shots, one on goal, while Sara Stone and Jane Onners both posted a shot on goal.